IET DevOps Suite

 Most enterprises will have a variety of tools that support the development life-cycle, from requirements / change / issue tracking tools used for planning and defining changes through source code version control and configuration management tools, testing tools to build / release automation.

 Whilst changes can be defined within GuardIEn as Change Requests, often there is a desire for a single point of definition that spans multiple development projects and technologies, so a more generic product might be considered.

-At the other end of the cycle, whilst GuardIEn is often used to manage the build and deployment of executable code for CA Gen applications, where the application is developed with multiple technologies or there is a requirement for production deployment to be managed by a specialist tool, various interfaces and points of integration are available in GuardIEn so that it can manage those steps that are specific to CA Gen (like object migration, impact analysis and code generation) and then handover to another tool for more generic steps like compilation and deployment, or QA points such as sign-off and peer testing review.
+At the other end of the cycle, whilst GuardIEn is often used to manage the build and deployment of executable code for Gen applications, where the application is developed with multiple technologies or there is a requirement for production deployment to be managed by a specialist tool, various interfaces and points of integration are available in GuardIEn so that it can manage those steps that are specific to Gen (like object migration, impact analysis and code generation) and then handover to another tool for more generic steps like compilation and deployment, or QA points such as sign-off and peer testing review.

 To enable the integration between GuardIEn and other tools, various high-level APIs are available in GuardIEn.

 There are web service APIs that enable the definition of GuardIEn Change Requests and Release Packs for use when another tool is used for change planning and scoping.